 If you have excelled in higher education, a PhD will enable you to continue with your career in academia in a stimulating, multilingual environment with fellow researchers from a wide range of cultural and linguistic backgrounds.
 During the course, you will gain the competences required to carry out innovative and methodologically rigorous research.
 To this purpose, you will be required to design an original research project with the supervision of a lecturer and, at the same time, to develop the ability to work independently and in a team.

 The PhD in Mountain Environment and Agriculture opens up several career prospects.
 Once you obtain your doctorate, you will be able to continue with your research in academia, in public or private research centres or as a business consultant within the three specific research areas of the PhD.

 Courses will be taught in English (occasionally, some courses will be taught in Italian and German).

-Places available: 7 with scholarship (3 for non-EU students) + 2 without scholarship
+Places available: 8 with scholarship + 3 without scholarship (see call below)

 Tuition fees: €159,50 per year